Reading multiplicity in unfoldings from epsilon-neighborhoods of orbits: Introduction

 There is a $1-1$ correspondence between the expansion of the length $\ell(T_{\nu,\varepsilon})$ in the $\eta$ variable and the Taylor expansion of the \emph{displacement function} $g_\nu:=\mathrm{id}-f_\nu$ in the phase $x$-variable, in the following sense.
-For every value of the parameter $\nu$, the number of vanishing terms of the expansions of $\ell(T_{\nu,\varepsilon})$ and $g_\nu$, in the corresponding scales, is the same. \end{thmA}
+For every value of the parameter $\nu$, the number of vanishing terms of the expansions of $\ell(T_{\nu,\varepsilon})$ and $g_\nu$, in the corresponding systems, is the same $($here, for $1$-parameter unfoldings, at most $1)$. \end{thmA}

-Recall that the number of terms in a Chebyshev expansion for an unfolding vanishing at a bifurcation value gives the multiplicity of the zero point in the unfolding.
-Zero points of the displacement function $g_\nu$ correspond to the fixed points of the first return map, that is, to the singularities of the vector field.
+Recall that the number of terms in a Chebyshev expansion of a family of functions vanishing at the bifurcation value gives the multiplicity.
+Zero points of the displacement function $g_\nu$ correspond to the fixed points of the time-one map, that is, to the singularities of the vector field.

-As a direct consequence of Theorem~A, the codimension of the bifurcation (equal to 2) can be read from the expansion of $\ell(T_{\varepsilon,\nu})$.
-To be more precise, the first two terms of the expansion vanish at the bifurcation value $\nu=0$.
+As a direct consequence of Theorem~A, the multiplicity in the bifurcation can be read from the expansion of tube function $\ell(T_{\varepsilon,\nu})$ in compensator variable $\eta$.
+Precisely, by expansions given in Proposition~\ref{prop:pm} Theorem B, the multiplicity is the number of vanishing Chebyshev terms of the tube function at bifurcation value $\nu=0$ plus $1$.
+Here it equals $2$.

-The precise form of the expansion is given in Theorem~B.1 for the model vector field case, and in Theorem~B.2 for general vector fields of the form \eqref{eq:polje} under generic assumptions.
-Note that, due to computational reasons, the expansions are given for the continuous counterpart $\ell^c(T_{\varepsilon,\nu})$ of the length first and then, in Corollary~\ref{cor:discrete}, for the standard length $\ell(T_{\varepsilon,\nu})$.
-Here, some additional oscillatory terms appear in the expansion due to the step function nature of the discrete critical time separating the tail and the nucleus, see Subsection~\ref{sec:conttime}.

-Finally, in Theorem C in Section~\ref{sec:comp}, the terms of the expansion are re-grouped in a way that we put in a block all terms that merge to the same term of the expansion at the bifurcation value $\nu=0$.
-As a consequence, we get the asymptotic expansions in $\varepsilon\to 0$ of $\ell(T_{\varepsilon,\nu})$ in the case $\nu>0$ and $\nu=0$.
-The expansions have qualitatively different terms, which, in particular, results in a jump in the box dimension at the moment of bifurcation.
+\begin{obs} Note that the number of vanishing terms in the uniform asymptotic scale for the tube function (see Proposition~\ref{prop:pm} and Theorem~B) at the bifurcation value $\nu=0$, which we call \emph{multiplicity} of the expansion of the tube function in the given asymptotic scale, does not imply the number of zero points of the tube function that bifurcate from $\varepsilon=0$.
+Indeed, the tube function $\ell(T_{\varepsilon,\nu})$ measures the length of the $\varepsilon$-neighborhood of the orbit and is therefore strictly positive for all $\varepsilon>0$ and zero only at $\varepsilon=0$.
+The reason for that is the term $I(\nu,\eta)$ which is common to all terms of the scale for the expansion, which is strictly positive but explodes to $\infty$ exactly at zero points of the quotient $\frac{\ell(T_{\varepsilon,\nu})}{I(\nu,\eta)}$.